choltz/blog/content/blog/building-a-functional-composition-library-in-ruby-part-1.md

 Where do we go from here?
 =========================
-Now that the stage has been set, we'll start building this.
+Now that the stage is set, we'll start building this.
 The `Function` class is just a subclass of `Proc` with syntactic sugar.

-Roll up your sleeves and head over to <a href="/blog/building-a-functional-composition-library-in-ruby-part-1">Part 2</a>.
+Roll up your sleeves and head over to <a href="/blog/building-a-functional-composition-library-in-ruby-part-2">Part 2</a>.